GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
+> ### Most errors are introduced during requirements specification!
 >
 > ~ *Daniel T. Barry*